- About Pontiac

 In 1889, C.E.
 Legg formed his second shoe-manufacturing business, the Pontiac Shoe Manufacturing Company, makers of the “Pontiac’s Wear Well” line of shoes.
 By 1918, their factory was producing 1,500 pairs of ladies, misses, and children’s shoes and slippers daily.
 The factory employed as many as 500 workers and had sales reach $440,000 per year (That would be the same as about 6.2 million in 2014 dollars).

 Almost immediately other shoe making concerns came to the city and added to Pontiac’s growing industrial sector.
 In 1901 the Peasley Shoe Company of Rock Island, IL built a factory here.
-Two years later, the Modern Shoe Company was started.
+However, Peasley Shoes did not last long, and two years later, the Modern Shoe Company was started in the former Peasley shoe factory.
 They made shoes using the Goodyear Welt construction technique, and the McKay shoe sewing method.
 The Modern Shoe Company operated here in Pontiac until 1913 when it closed and locked its doors.

 Also in 1903, C.E.
 Legg’s brother, Achalis Morris Legg, established his own shoe company.
 The manufacturing facility for the A.M.
-Legg Shoe Company was known locally as the “West Side Shoe Factory.”
+Legg Shoe Company was known locally as the “West Side Shoe Factory,” and the company's most notable product was a line of women's shoes that was marketed as "Dr. Legg's Foot Ease."
 Within a short time, the A.M.
-Legg Shoe Company bought Peasley Shoe and dramatically increased its own levels of production.
+Legg Shoe Company bought Peasley Shoe's patents, some of their equipment, and dramatically increased its own levels of production with sales reaching $200,000 by 1918.
 A.M.
 Legg manufactured “Wilson-Sewed” shoes under license from Wilson Process Incorporated of New York City.

 The year 1906 saw the creation of the L.T.
 Dunn Shoe Co. in Pontiac.
 The Dunn Company made high grade shoes for men and women, and specialized in their line of children and baby soft-soled footwear.